connormccafferty/react-app-template/README.md

 ### What you get:

-#### Basic React/TypeScript Template
+#### Basic React Template

-- React and TypeScript template that leverages [create-react-app](https://github.com/facebook/create-react-app) to output a build and launch an OpenFin application.
+-   React template that leverages [create-react-app](https://github.com/facebook/create-react-app) to output a build and launch an OpenFin application.

 #### [Visual Studio Code](https://code.visualstudio.com/) integration, thanks to @jcarter

 -   Attach to debugger for in-editor break points, call stacks, and an interactive console
 -   Hadouken configuration ( `app.json` ) smart completion based on available parameters
 -   Hadouken API smart completions based on variable types and function definitions

 ### How to use this:

 -   Clone this repository: `git clone https://github.com/connormccafferty/react-app-template`
 -   Install the dependencies: `cd react-typescript-app-template` & `npm install`
 -   Start the live-server: `npm start`
 -   Launch the OpenFin application: `npm run start:openfin`

 ## License